4ms/stm32mp2-baremetal/gpu/README.md

 ## Notes and gotchas

+- **PLL3 is inside the GPU subsystem**, not the RCC (the RCC only feeds it a reference clock, `ck_gpuss_pll3_fref`).
+Touching the `RCC_PLL3CFGRx` registers while the GPU is unpowered or unclocked hangs the bus.
+  Order of operations must be: VDDGPU valid, then `GPUEN`, then program PLL3, and pulse `GPURST` only after the kernel clock is running (RM0457 requires the ref clock to be slower than the GPU bus/kernel clocks during reset).
+- **The VDDGPU voltage monitor must stay enabled.** Its live output is what releases the GPU power-domain reset which keeps PLL3 out of reset.
 - **Caches**: the GPU reads and writes physical DDR directly (its own MMU is off, and GPU addresses are 32-bit bus addresses).
 The CPU must clean the dcache over the command buffer before kicking the FE, and invalidate over the image after the GPU writes it.
-Miss the invalidate and you'll "see" the pre-fill pattern even though DDR holds the filled pixels.
-- **FE prefetch units**: `FE_COMMAND_CONTROL`'s prefetch count is in 64-bit units, and every command occupies a multiple of 64 bits -- a lone `LOAD_STATE` header is padded.
+- **FE prefetch units**: `FE_COMMAND_CONTROL`'s prefetch count is in 64-bit units, so you have to add padding if needed.
 - **Interrupts**: this example polls `HI_IDLE_STATE` instead of using the GPU's interrupt (GIC SPI 215).
 The FE-stalls-on-BLT-semaphore trick makes "FE idle" mean "everything done".
-- If the identity reads come back **zero**, suspect (in order): VDDGPU not valid, `RCC_GPUCFGR` enable/reset bits, PLL3 not locked, RIF slave config.
+- If the identity reads come back zero, check if VDDGPU is valid, `RCC_GPUCFGR` enable/reset bits, PLL3 not locked, and RIF config.
-- If identity reads work but the FE never goes idle and `FE_DMA_ADDRESS` never advances past the buffer address, the GPU's *master* transactions are being blocked: RIMC ATTR[9] and the RISAF4 DDR regions are the suspects.
+- If identity reads work but the FE never goes idle and `FE_DMA_ADDRESS` never advances past the buffer address, the GPU's master transactions are being blocked, so check RIMC `ATTR[9]` and the `RISAF4` DDR regions.

 ## Running